mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Search By: Default for choosing Name, MR#, DOB, or SSN depending on how you wish to search for a patient each time.
 Usually set to NAME.
 * Search Result: Usually 20.
 Pick the # of results you wish it to show/display to you each time when you search for a patient and don't get an exact match.
 * Search Auto Select: Yes or No makes it either stop on the search query or not if it is an exact patient match.
 Example: if you search for Oil,Olive usually it will go directly to the account if it is an exact match.
 Or it gives you a search listing if there is more than one patient with that name.
 If you have this Search Auto Select option as Yes, you will always see the search listing page (even if there is only one match) and then you can click on the patient to go into the account.
 It doesn't automatically take you into the account if there is only 1 exact match.
 * AC Name Search Method:  Last,First set as default.
 This is how you search for a name in any autocomplete search fields.
 This only works in autocomplete name search fields.
-You can opt to default this to FLast which is first initial immediately followed by last name  ex: dduck (Daffy Duck) within autocomplete fields.
+You can opt to default this to FLast which is first initial immediately followed by last name  ex: jsample (John Sample) within autocomplete fields.
 If have preference set to FLast, you can still find names in autocomplete search fields by last name but you must indicate a <em>comma</em> after last name to separate and for system to result choices.

 #### MIEWord (Transcription)